mckennapsean/dissertation/content/03-framework.md

 constraints, such as time and budget considerations, into the design process.

-## The Four Activities
+We have identified four overlapping, critical activities for designing visualizations for real-world problems and applications: _understand_, _ideate_, _make_, and _deploy_.
+An overview of these activities, with unique letter and coloring scheme used throughout this dissertation, is shown in [@fig:framework].

-We have identified four overlapping, critical activities for designing visualizations for real-world problems and applications: understand, ideate, make, and deploy.
-As shown in [@fig:nm-comparison], three of the four activities map to several levels of the nested model, implying that a specific design activity can be used to make different types of visualization design decisions.
-Conversely, a designer focusing on just one type of design decision will often move through different activities; thus, the culmination of a complete visualization could involve moving through this framework in a complex, iterative, and _multilinear_ fashion.
-By multilinear we mean that a process combines forward, linear movement with cyclic, backwards, and parallel movements.
-Next, we articulate the unique motivations and artifacts for each of the four activities in the design activity framework.
+Next, we articulate these unique motivations and visualization artifacts for all four design activities of the design activity framework.

 ![